themindfulbit/td/_content/1-episodes/2014-01-24-064-finding-your-way.md

 >
 >{{ theme:partial src="image-set" title="Garmin iQue 3600" show="{{ number }}" file="ique.jpg" }}
 >
 > The thing was basically trying to be an iPhone without the phone (or data, or the web, or usability, or battery life).
-There were limitations, but this was nearly *four years* before the iPhone's unveiling, in a package that was basically the same size and weight (about [.4&Prime;](https://twitter.com/drdrang/status/423870083367071745) larger in each dimension and about .4&nbsp;oz heavier).
+There were limitations, but this was nearly *four years* before the iPhone's unveiling, in a package that was basically the same size and weight (about [.4″](https://twitter.com/drdrang/status/423870083367071745) larger in each dimension and about .4 oz heavier).
 It may not have been successful, but it sure was ambitious.
 >
 > It's easy to take for granted how much power your run-of-the-mill smartphone gives you in this day and age.